Research Visa Sponsorship Jobs in Rhode Island

 Which companies sponsor visas for research roles in Rhode Island?

 Brown University, the University of Rhode Island, Lifespan (which includes Rhode Island Hospital and The Miriam Hospital), and Care New England are among the most active sponsors for research positions in the state.
-In the private sector, biotech and pharmaceutical companies operating in Providence's Knowledge District also have established records of petitioning for H-1B and J-1 visas for research staff.
+In the private sector, biotech and pharmaceutical companies operating in Providence's Knowledge District also have established records of petitioning for H-1B visa and J-1 visas for research staff.

 Which visa types are most common for research roles in Rhode Island?